ilmagnifico33749/Programming-Fundamentals-Python-Sep2022/README.md

-This is a repo for problems, exercises and projects related to the SoftUni courses.
+This repository contains solutions for problems, tasks, exercises and projects related to the Python Dev courses of the software academy of the SoftUni University.